-DES-3800:4#disable ssl ciphersuite RSA_EXPORT_with_RC4_40_MD5 Command: disable ssl ciphersuite RSA_EXPORT_with_RC4_40_MD5 config ssl cachetimeout timeout Purpose Used to configure the SSL cache timeout.
-Syntax config ssl cachetimeout timeout <value 60-86400=""></value> Description This command will set the time between a new key exchange between a client and a host using the SSL function.
+Command: disable ssl ciphersuite RSA_EXPORT_with_RC4_40_MD5

+Purpose Syntax Description Used to configure the SSL cache timeout.
+Config ssl cachetimeout timeout <value 60-86400> This command will set the time between a new key exchange between a client and a host using the SSL function.
 A new SSL session is established every time the client and host go through a key exchange.
-Specifying a longer timeout will allow the SSL session to reuse the master key on future config ssl cachetimeout timeout connections with that particular host, therefore speeding up the negotiation process.
-Parameters timeout <value 60-86400=""></value> - Enter a timeout value between 60 and 86400 seconds to specify the total time an SSL key exchange ID stays valid before the SSL module will require a new, full SSL negotiation for connection.
-The default cache timeout is 600 seconds Restrictions Only administrator-level users can issue this command.
+Specifying a seconds to specify the total time an SSL key exchange ID stays valid before the SSL module will require a new, full SSL negotiation for connection.
+The default cache timeout is 600 seconds